-The consolidated financial statements of the government were prepared using GAAP, primarily based on FASAB's SFFASs.
+The consolidated financial statements of the government are prepared in accordance with the standards established by FASAB.
+As permitted by FASAB standards, certain components of the federal government prepare their financial statements following the standards established by FASB.
+Information from those components is included within the government's consolidated financial statements without conversion to FASAB standards.
 Intra-governmental transactions are eliminated in consolidation, except as described in the Other Information-Unmatched Transactions and Balances.
-See Note 1.S-Unmatched Transactions and Balances for additional information.
-The consolidated financial statements include accrual-based financial statements and sustainability financial statements, which are discussed in more detail below, and the related notes to the consolidated financial statements.
+See Note 1.U- Unmatched Transactions and Balances for additional information.
+The consolidated financial statements include accrualbased financial statements and sustainability financial statements, which are discussed in more detail below, and the related notes to the consolidated financial statements.
 Collectively, the accrual-based financial statements, the sustainability financial statements, and the notes represent basic information that is deemed essential for the financial statements and notes to be presented in conformity with GAAP.